sergiodxa/api-client/README.md

 });
 ```

-In this case all route params are typed as `string | number`.
+All route params are typed as `string | number` in this case.

-The `search` params can be almost anything, but since not anything is supported by URLSearchParams there are a few considerations based on the type:
+The `search` params can be almost anything, but since URLSearchParams doesn't support everything there are a few considerations based on the type:

-- strings is used as is
+- strings are used as is
 - booleans and numbers are converted to strings using `String(value)`
-- arrays are iterate and added with `searchParams.append` sharing the same key, values are converted to strings using `String(value)`, e.g. `[1, 2, 3]` for the key `id` will be `?id=1&id=2&id=3`
+- arrays are iterated and added with `searchParams.append` sharing the same key, the values are converted to strings using `String(value)`, e.g. `[1, 2, 3]` for the key `id` will be `?id=1&id=2&id=3`
 - objects are added like `?param[key]=value`, values are converted to strings using `String(value)`, e.g. `{ color: "red", quantity: 1 }` for the key `filter` will be `?filter[color]=red&filter[quantity]=1`.

-Any other type of vaue is ignored.
+Any other type of value will be ignored.

-The `body` params needs to be JSON compatible since the value will be converted with `JSON.stringify`.
+The `body` params must be JSON compatible.

 > **Note**: Support for file uploads may come in the future.

-If you don't want to use `client.request(endpoint)` you can extend and provide your own methods:
+If you don't want to use `client.request(endpoint)` you can extend and provide your methods:

 ```ts
 let BaseAPIClient = createAPIClient({